New

 Owners don’t just want work completed; they want it done right.
 They want proof that operations are controlled.

 Scorecards help PMCs measure, defend, and repeat vendor performance across the portfolio.
 That makes vendor management less about individual relationships and more about consistent operational outcomes.
+Performance tracking is also becoming a risk signal.
+Vendors who consistently miss timelines, exceed budgets, or fail compliance requirements increase operational and financial exposure over time.

 Property management team reviewing vendor performance information during a professional meeting